Neighbourhoods in Brussels: Jourdan

 Situated in the north-west of Etterbeek, close to Leopold Park and the European institutions, the Place Jourdan/Jourdanplein and its surrounding streets form the district's commercial and recreational centre.
-The square, which owes its name to a famous local philanthropist, boasts an array of shops, bars and restaurants, including Maison Antoine, one of Belgium's most famous friteries.
+The square, which owes its name to a local philanthropist, boasts an array of shops, bars and restaurants, including Maison Antoine, one of Belgium's most famous friteries.
 Of a completely different character, the Barony House dates from 1680 and is the municipality's oldest surviving dwelling.
 At the neighbourhood's southern edge, along the Chaussée de Wavre/Waversesteenweg, lies Jean-Félix Hap Garden, home to the Bibliothèque communale Hergé French-language public library.